-This cold remedy may sound strange to some people.
-When I first heard it I thought it was a little different but at the time I suffered from chronic colds and congestion in the winter so I was willing to try anything.
-This remedy was something I learned about when I was a student at the Institute for Integrative Nutrition (by the way if you are reading this post before December 16, 2011 please vote for me in the Integrative Nutrition transformation contest!).
-One of the teachers at IIN was Dr. John Douillard who is an expert in Ayurveda and a Father to six children.
+This remedy was something I learned about when I was a student at the Institute for Integrative Nutrition.
+One of our teachers at IIN was Dr. John Douillard who is an expert in Ayurveda and a Father to six children.
 Dr. Douillard talked a lot about things he does on a regular basis to keep his children well.
 He explained that garlic ear oil was one of the things he uses with his kids on a regular basis in the winter to avoid colds.

 What is Ear Oil?

-Ear oil is usually olive oil based and mixed or infused with herbs or essential oils.
-I have seen Ear Oil’s sold in health food stores that have a few different varieties but I prefer to make my own because I can use exactly what I want and it is much cheaper.
+Ear oil is usually olive oil based and mixed or infused with herbs like garlic or essential oils.
+You may find ear oil preparations sold in health food stores like this one that have a few different varieties but it is also easy to make at home.

 How to use Ear Oil

 Whether your ear oil is homemade or store bought the method is the same.
 First, warm the oil with one of two methods.
 The oil can be lightly heated in a skillet or if you have the oil already made or bought, store it in a glass bottle and heat water in a small pot and sit the glass jar in the water to warm it.
 The oil only needs to be warm, not hot.
 Once the oil is warmed, using a medicine dropper slowly drop the oil into the ear canal until the ear is filled with oil.
-When doing this on myself, I use a cotton ball to plug up my ear after putting the oil in but when I do it on my daughter I use less oil and do not use cotton because she is so young she wouldn’t understand.
-I have heard that some parents wait until their child is asleep and then drop the oil in their ears.
-My daughter willingly allowed me to do it to her so I didn’t need to try this option but I thought it was worth sharing for anyone who has trouble getting their child to comply.
+If comfortable for you or your child, use a cotton ball to plug up the ear for a few minutes.
+Alternatively lay down on the opposite side to let the oil absorb.

 Dr Douillard says that he gives his children garlic ear oil regularly as a preventative method.
-Personally, I use this as a remedy when I feel something coming on or when other members of the household are sick.
-We find that it greatly reduces congestion because it lubricates the sinuses which somehow makes the body produce less mucus.
+Some find that this method greatly reduces congestion because it lubricates the sinuses and makes the body produce less mucus.
 Also, the garlic in the oil helps to kill the germs causing the sickness because works great as an antibiotic.

 How to make Garlic Ear Oil